feagor/FH5-Auction-Sniper/README.md

 git clone https://github.com/feagor/FH5-Auction-Sniper.git
 cd FH5-Auction-Sniper
-pip install -r requirements.txt python main.py
+pip install -r requirements.txt pip install pywin32 wmi python main.py
 ```

+Run the commands from the project root so `settings.ini`, the Excel workbook, and the `images/` folder stay discoverable via `CURRENT_DIR`.
+Launch FH5 and park it on the Auction Search screen before executing `python main.py`; the script will resize and focus the window automatically.

 ### Packaged release

-- Download the latest ZIP from the [releases](https://github.com/feagor/FH5-Auction-Sniper/releases) page or build it locally (next section).
+- Download the latest ZIP from the [releases](https://github.com/feagor/FH5-Auction-Sniper/releases) page and unpack it.
-- Unpack next to `settings.ini`, `FH5_all_cars_info_v4.xlsx`, and the `images/` folder.
-The executable locates everything relative to its own directory (`CURRENT_DIR`).
+- The executable locates everything relative to its own directory (`CURRENT_DIR`).
-- Start FH5, navigate to Auction Search, ensure the focus stays on the game window, then launch `FH5Sniper.exe`.
+- Start FH5, navigate to Auction Search, ensure the focus stays on the game window, then launch `FH5Sniper.exe` from the unzipped `release/` folder.
+The EXE bundles Python and the dependencies so you can run from Windows Explorer without touching a terminal.

 ## Configuration Checklist